jenkinsci/sge-cloud-plugin/README.md

 Finally, when the Jenkins SGE plugin could not even submit the job to SGE, the job is given the state:

 * "J", for Jenkins SGE plugin failure to submit the job

+# Viewing the Job Workspace

+Each project has a *Workspace* button that you can use to view the project workspace files in your web browser.
+This handy feature relies on the slave that executed the job.
+SGE slaves are are reused and if kept busy they can live a long and productive life.
+However, slaves left idle for an extended time are deleted.
+Once the slave is gone, the *Workspace* button will no longer work.
+Then the files can only be viewed using other methods like the command line.

+In *Jenkins > Manage Jenkins > Configure System > SGE Cloud*, the *Maximum idle time* field controls how long idle slaves are retained.
+If you find that slaves disappear while you still want to view the workspace, increase  *Maximum idle time*.

 # Environment Variables